Burning Mouth Syndrome (cont.)

 - Burning mouth syndrome facts*

-- What are causes of burning mouth syndrome?
+- What are burning mouth syndrome symptoms and signs?

 - How is burning mouth syndrome diagnosed?